 The salt crystals that form the lumpy terrain of the Devil’s Golf Course have peculiar shapes.
-On your things to do in Death Valley, explore and pay attention to the less stable holes and rocks, just as the name Devil’s Golf Course suggests.
+Explore and pay attention to the less stable holes and rocks, just as the name Devil’s Golf Course suggests.

 8. Natural Bridge

-Going to Natural Bridge is one of the good things to do in Death Valley, especially for those who have some time to view the beautiful rock formation unique to the Badwater Basin desert environment.
+Going to Natural Bridge is one of the good things in Death Valley, especially for those who have some time to view the beautiful rock formations unique to the Badwater Basin desert environment.

-There is a short stretch of gravel road from the parking lot, and the trial is about 2 miles trip to reach this narrow rock natural bridge lying amidst the walls of a canyon.
+There is a short stretch of gravel road from the parking lot, and the trial is about a 2-mile trip to reach this narrow rock natural bridge lying amidst the walls of a canyon.

 Given the length of the trial, which is about 14 miles, be prepared for the heat, and in any case, the natural bridge is a good place if you are visiting Death Valley during the winter season.